EII Scheme for Investors

 The companies outlined above are illustrative of the type of SMEs the Funds have or aim to invest in.
 The final portfolio of companies in which a Fund will invest will not be determined until after subscription monies have been received and the relevant Fund has closed, and could differ from the type of SMEs outlined above.

-- This is a medium to long-term Investment (for a period of at least four years from the date of Investment in each Investee Company) and there is no early exit mechanism.
+- This is a medium to long-term Investment (for a at least four years from the date the Manager makes the Investments) and there is no early exit mechanism

 - There is no guarantee that the Fund will achieve its Investment objectives or primary objective.

-- Income tax relief which is available, within limits, against income earned in the tax year of subscription to the Fund (2019) or if so desired, the tax year of investment by the Fund (2020), may not be granted, or granted in full, or may be withdrawn where already claimed, in part or in full, if the conditions of the legislation are not satisfied by the Fund and/or Investee Companies, including:
+- Income tax relief which is available, within limits, against income earned in the tax year of subscription to the Fund (2020) may not be granted, or granted in full, or may be withdrawn where already claimed, in part or in full, if the conditions of the legislation are not satisfied by the Fund and/or Investee Companies, including:

-- If a company in which the Fund is invested fails to spend 30% of the amount raised on a Qualifying Purpose within two years from the issue of Eligible Shares, that Investee Company cannot issue a Statement of Qualification; in such circumstances, the Manager cannot issue a Managers Certificate and the income tax relief on that Investment will not be available to the Investor.
+iii.
+If a company in which the Fund is invested fails to spend 30% of the amount raised on a Qualifying Purpose within two years from the issue of Eligible Shares, that Investee Company cannot issue a Statement of Qualification; in such circumstances, the Manager cannot issue a Managers Certificate and the income tax relief on that Investment will not be available to the Investor

-- Income tax relief which is available, within limits, against income earned in the tax year of subscription to the Fund (2019) or if so desired, the tax year of investment by the Fund (2020), may not be granted or may be withdrawn where already claimed, in certain circumstance, including:
+- Income tax relief which is available, within limits, against income earned in the tax year of subscription to the Fund (2020) may not be granted or may be withdrawn where already claimed, in certain circumstance, including:

-- You may lose part or all of the income tax relief you obtain on the Investment amount if you receive value from any of the Investee Companies in which you invest through the Fund within a period of two years before and ending four years after the investment in the company (as detailed in the section “Withdrawal of Relief – Investor” on page 32).
+ii.
+You may lose part or all of the income tax relief you obtain on the Investment amount if you receive value from any of the Investee Companies in which you invest through the Fund within a period of two years before and ending four years after the investment in the company (as detailed in the section “Withdrawal of Relief – Investor”)

-- The EII Scheme operates on a self-certification basis which requires Qualifying Companies to self-certify and issue Statements of Qualification.
-In certain circumstance, the Investee Company bears the risk of the Relief not being granted or withdrawn as a result of incorrect self-certification and circumstances detailed in the section “Withdrawal of Relief – Investee Company” on page 32.
+- he EII Scheme operates on a self-certification basis which requires Qualifying Companies to self-certify and issue Statements of Qualification.
+In certain circumstance, the Investee Company bears the risk of the Relief not being granted or withdrawn as a result of incorrect self-certification and circumstances detailed in the section “Withdrawal of Relief – Investee Company”.
 In these circumstances, the Investor may bear the risk of the commercial impact of a withdrawal of Relief from the Investee Company and hence may impact the value of the Investment.
-In certain other circumstance, the Investor bears the risk of the Relief not being granted or being withdrawn as detailed in the section “Withdrawal of Relief – Investor” on page 32.
+In certain other circumstance, the Investor bears the risk of the Relief not being granted or being withdrawn as detailed in the section “Withdrawal of Relief – Investor”. '

 WARNING: The information contained in this document is based on our understanding of current tax legislation and the current Revenue Commissioners interpretation thereof and is subject to change including retrospectively without notice.